steezeburger/steezeburger.github.io/README.md

   * `hexo new post rathole-tunnel-for-palworld`
   * `hexo server` to test
 * still from dev branch
+  * `hexo clean` need to clean if you updated stylus file for example
   * `hexo generate` to generate new static files
   * `hexo deploy` to deplo